Dawn Aitchison

 About me

-I am a Person-Centred Counsellor and Supervisor living on the Lizard peninsular in Cornwall.
-I see private clients, both adults and young people, at my home in Mullion, near Helston.
+I am an experienced Person-Centred Counsellor, Trauma Informed Expressive Arts Therapist and Supervisor living on the Lizard peninsular in Cornwall.
+I began my private practice in 2014 and I see clients - adults, adolescents and children, at my home in Mullion, near Helston.

 For me counselling is: